ToineSayan/wikivitals-lvl5-04-2022/README.md

 ## Features

 ### General information
-The features used to represent the articles come from one-hot representations of the article abstracts (first paragraph before the first section title in the body of the article), the article titles and the headers present in the body of the article (section and subsection titles).
+The features used to represent the articles come from binary representations of the article abstracts (first paragraph before the first section title in the body of the article), the article titles and the headers present in the body of the article (section and subsection titles).

 Some useful informations:
 - The stemmer SnowballStemmer of nltk was used